FernandoCarazoMelo/jupyter-notebook-translator/README.md

 [![GitHub stars](https://img.shields.io/github/stars/fernandocarazomelo/jupyter-notebook-translator.svg?style=social&label=Star)](https://github.com/fernandocarazomelo/jupyter-notebook-translator)

 Easily translate your Jupyter Notebooks from English or any other language to any language with this powerful tool.
-Designed for data scientists, researchers, and educators who want to make their work accessible to a native-speaking audience.

 For details refer to the [py-googletrans API Documentation](https://py-googletrans.readthedocs.io/en/latest/).
 See available languages at the end of this README.

 ## Features

-- Translate entire Jupyter Notebooks with a single command.
+- Translate Jupyter Notebooks with a single command.
-- Translate only the comments in your code cells.
+- Translate both Markdown cells and the code comments in your code cells.
 - Supports batch processing of multiple notebooks in a directory.
-- Simple command-line interface (CLI) powered by [typer](https://github.com/tiangolo/typer).
 - Utilizes [googletrans](https://github.com/ssut/py-googletrans) for translation.

 ## Installation